powellsr/ns-tech-training-docs/lights.md

 ## Tips and Tricks
 - Leave the worship looks on very low instead of fading the slider to 0 while using the preach setting to avoid having to reset at the top of the cue (useful when targeting a look later in the cue after a transition from 'Preach' _and_ while not logged in as admin).
+- The general strategy for the garage doors is to close them during the greeting time while people are talking and open them at the end of the service during a crescendo of the last song (the least distractive moments possible).
+- The normal approach to the garage doors can be disrupted if there is no greeting time, there happens to be a baptism, or the last song isn't very big.
+In these cases the doors will usually close during the second song and reopen after the service ends, but please check the provided order of service for specific door cues.